decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- expand_message is the corresponding operation associated with the ciphersuite's hash_to_curve_g1 parameter.
+- expand_message, as defined by the hash-to-curve suite uniquely identified by the hash_to_curve_id ciphersuite parameter.
-- seed_dst is the octet string representing "BBS-SIG-GENERATOR-SEED" in the ASCII character encoding.
+- seed_dst, is the octet string representing "BBS-SIG-GENERATOR-SEED" in the ASCII character encoding.
-- hash_output_bytes is the integer given by ceil((log2(r) + k) / 8).
+- expand_length, non-negative integer.
+Defined by the ciphersuite.
-- generator_dst is the octet string representing "BBS-SIG-GENERATOR-DST" in the ASCII character encoding.
+- generator_dst, is the octet string representing "BBS-SIG-GENERATOR-DST" in the ASCII character encoding.

 Outputs: